 Healthy Lifestyle

 People living with OI benefit from a healthy lifestyle, including safe exercise and a nutritious diet.
-Adequate intake of nutrients, such as calcium (to maintain bone density) and Vitamin C (to promote healing) is important.
+Adequate intake of nutrients, such as calcium to maintain bone health, Vitamin D which helps absorb calcium from the diet and Vitamin C to promote healing, is important.
 However, mega doses of these nutrients are not recommended.

-Physical therapy is beneficial for children and adults with OI to maintain independence and bone and muscle mass.
-The long-term goal for children with OI is independence in all life functions (e.g., self-care, locomotion, recreation, social interaction, and education), with adaptive devices as needed.
+Physical therapy helps children and adults with OI to maintain independence and bone and muscle mass.
+The long-term goal for children with OI is independence in all life functions such as self-care, locomotion, recreation, social interaction, and education, with adaptive devices as needed.
 Swimming and water therapy are particularly well-suited for people with OI of all ages, as they allow independent movement with little fracture risk.
-Walking is also excellent exercise for those who are able (with or without mobility aids).
+Walking is also excellent exercise for those who are able, with or without mobility aids.

 • Two regimens have been effective: